 Learning from your mistakes is great, but you know what's even better?
 Learning from other people's mistakes—especially when decorating is concerned.
 Decorating mistakes can be costly to fix, especially when shipping costs or broken pieces are involved.
 Even the most seasoned interior designers make mistakes, so it's almost unavoidable when decorating from scratch.
-But we are committed to minimizing the potential of these décor faux pas here at MyDomaine, so we turned to our Instagram to ask real girls to share their worst mistake.
+But we are committed to minimising the potential of these décor faux pas here at MyDomaine Australia, so we turned to Instagram to ask real girls to share their worst mistake.

 "I bought this huge sectional thinking I would be able to take it to any place I moved.
 I'm now in the process of buying a house where it won't fit and having to sell it." — @el_oh_ellen__

 "Heavy mirrors.
 They are a pain to hang and a safety hazard, especially with kids running around.
 There are so many cute lighter ones on the market." — @arielss815

 "I'm very slow and thoughtful about all of my purchases as I buy quality and want it to be timeless.
 The only regrets I have are small items that are very trendy.
 I give them away to friends shortly after I buy them as I tire of them quickly." — @cestesdesign

 "My biggest regret is buying a dining room table because my mother urged me to.
 I'm almost 50 and I still succumb to pressure from my mother!
 I should've trusted my gut because I have never liked it.
 Been on the hunt for a new one lately." — @thriftyniftynest

 "Art prints that had to be custom framed.
 It ended up costing me triple the cost of just buying an art piece already framed!" — @mindykoenigsfeld